-It makes perfect sense, if you expose muscles/joints to high load stressors in a controlled environment, they are able to tolerate more frequent stresses particularly at a lower intensity (mentioned above in the glass example) in more chaotic environments.
+It makes perfect sense.
+If you expose muscles/joints to high load stressors in a planned and controlled environment; They are able to tolerate low load stressors done more frequently, in more chaotic environments.

 This doesn’t even begin to describe the research supporting improvement in performance within athletic environments where we know that strength training improves nervous system efficiency and thus improves performance, even in endurance-oriented sports like running or cycling.

 This is perhaps our longest held understanding of strength training and why it’s been a staple within sports performance improvement since the 50’s.